valentynkt/BackendGarden/content/Alignment.md

 ---
+tags:
+  - dashboard
+plantedAt: 2024-04-04
-lastTendedAt: 2024-04-04
+lastTendedAt: 2024-04-05
 ---
-> [!INFO]
-> This is the homepage for [Obsidian](https://obsidian.md/).
-[Download this repository](https://github.com/chadly/zettelkasten/archive/refs/heads/master.zip), install Obsidian, and open the downloaded folder as the vault.
+This *Alignment Dashboard* is a place to view my life from the top down.

 [[How to use this vault in Obsidian|Learn how to navigate]] after you open this vault in Obsidian.
 ## 💎 Core Values

+ I explicitly define my core values: not completable items, but defining who I am and the themes I wish to build my life upon.

 ```dataview
 TABLE